Ganale Doria

 Ganale Doria is a dam located near Genale on the river Shabelle.
 It was built in the south of Somalia in the 1920s along with an extensive network of canals.
 The dam (called originally Dam of Genale Doria) was strongly promoted by Cesare Maria De Vecchi - Italian governor of Italian Somalia from 1924 to 1928 - in order to provide water for irrigation of a vast territory between Genale, Merca and Vittorio di Africa, to be given in concession to colonists.

 The dam

 The Genale Dam should be remembered not so much for the intrinsic importance (though fairly innovative by the 1920s, being built with reinforced concrete) but especially for the difficulties in the realization and for the great improvements for the social and economic life of the area.
 The dam also improved the image of colonial Italy in the world.

-Regarding the construction difficulties, the following are only the most significant among those who had to overcome the Italian builders according to Gaetano De Angelis:
+Regarding the construction difficulties, the following are only the most significant among those that had to be overcome by the Italian builders, according to Gaetano De Angelis: